Dwarf galaxies in the MATLAS Survey: Hubble Space Telescope observations of nuclear star clusters: The nucleated dwarf sample

 \section{The nucleated dwarf sample}

 In \citet{Poulain2021}, we defined a nucleus as a compact source located up to 0.5 effective radius from the photocenter of the dwarf, and that is the brightest compact source within one effective radius.
-Based on this definition, and after removing one likely foreground star contaminant using the \emph{Gaia} DR2 catalog \citep{GaiaDR2}, 507 nucleated dwarfs were identified in the MATLAS dwarf galaxy sample.
-We note, however, that $\sim75\%$ of the nucleus sample are located within a galactocentric distance of 0.1 effective radius, or 0.83\arcsec, a value lower than the observed PSF of the ground based observation of the MATLAS data.
+Based on this definition, and after removing one likely foreground star contaminant using the Gaia DR2 catalog \citep{GaiaDR2}, 507 nucleated dwarfs were identified in the MATLAS dwarf galaxy sample.
+We note, however, that $\sim75\%$ of the nucleus sample are located within a galactocentric distance of 0.1 effective radius, or 0.83\arcsec, a value lower than the observed PSF of the ground-based observation of the MATLAS data.
 For 16 nucleated dwarfs, up to three compact sources of similar magnitude were located close to the photocenter and were brighter than the surrounding point sources.
 In these cases, we defined those galaxies as multinucleated.

-Of the 507 identified MATLAS nucleated dwarfs, 30 have \emph{HST} observations.
-However, the ACS camera having a significantly higher resolution than the MegaCam camera, we are now able to marginally resolve the nuclei, leading to the rejection of two nuclei that were actually background sources, and the identification of 15 new nuclei.
-Two of these are newly resolved double-nuclei located in already flagged nucleated galaxies.
-This results in a sample of 41 nucleated dwarfs with \emph{HST} data to be studied.
-In Figure \ref{fig:compare_matlas_hst}, we show a comparison between the resolution of the central region from the \emph{HST} and MATLAS images for six nucleated, including three of these new nuclei, and color cutouts of the 41 nucleated dwarfs observed with \emph{HST} are displayed in Figure \ref{fig:colorcutouts}.
-In terms of morphology, 40 of the nucleated dwarfs were classified as dE during the initial classification \citep{Habas2020}, and only one MATLAS-682 was defined as a dI.
+Of the 507 identified MATLAS nucleated dwarfs, 30 have HST observations.
+However, because the ACS camera has a significantly higher resolution than the MegaCam camera, we were able to marginally resolve the nuclei, leading to the rejection of two nuclei that were actually background sources, and the identification of 15 new nuclei.
+Two of these are newly resolved double nuclei located in already flagged nucleated galaxies.
+This results in a sample of 41 nucleated dwarfs with HST data to be studied.
+In Fig. \ref{fig:compare_matlas_hst} we show a comparison between the resolution of the central region from the HST and MATLAS images for 6 nucleated dwarfs, including three of these new nuclei; color cutouts of the 41 nucleated dwarfs observed with HST are displayed in Fig. \ref{fig:colorcutouts}.
+In terms of morphology, 40 of the nucleated dwarfs were classified as dE during the initial classification \citep{Habas2020}, and only one, MATLAS-682, was defined as a dI.